In 1962, a group of black women engineers at NASA computed the math to send astronaut John Glenn into orbit.

 “It’s what happens with all technology,” Shetterly said.
 “You either jump over, bridge the gap, or you get left behind.”

-Vaughn, at the time, was in her 50s.
+Vaughan, at the time, was in her 50s.
 She had spent a decade as a math teacher, and another twenty years as a mathematician.
-Despite her age, Vaughn remained curious, said Shetterly, which was the key to her success.
-"She was interested enough in technology to embrace it and acquire a whole new skill set," said Shetterly.
-"She wanted to be on that side of the gap."
+Despite her age, Vaughan remained curious, said Shetterly, which was the key to her success.
+“She was interested enough in technology to embrace it and acquire a whole new skill set,” said Shetterly.
+“She wanted to be on that side of the gap.”

 Illustrating a larger story